Hacienda Beer Company

 Hacienda Beer Company is a microbrewery in the U.S. state of Wisconsin.
 It is strongly associated with the Door County Brewing Company, from which Hacienda was created in 2018.
 (Note: Hacienda has been described as being "spun off" from the Door County Brewing Company, or as that company's "experimental arm.")
-Hacienda contract-brews their beer at 3 Sheeps Brewing in Sheboygan, and serves it in a joint taproom with Door County Brewing in Bailey's Harbor.
+Hacienda serves its beer in a joint taproom with Door County Brewing in Bailey's Harbor.

 History

 Hacienda originated in the family-run Door County Brewing Company.
 John and Angie McMahon founded the company in 2012 as a way of luring their sons Danny and Ben back to their Door County, Wisconsin, roots.
 In 2017, Danny, Ben, and three other Door County Brewing employees founded Hacienda, giving an intentional branding for experimental and non-conventional beers—what a local Door County magazine called "bolder flavors".
 According to a later Hacienda general manager:

 Hacienda was their attempt at doing more experimental stuff [like US] East Coast hazy IPAs, milkshake stuff, juicy IPAs ... things that are really popular out there.
 Door County was doing ... more straightforward stuff.

 Hacienda launched in February 2018 after waiting for the equipment needed to finalize a new 15-barrel brewery and taproom in Baileys Harbor.

 In November 2018, Hacienda announced that had signed a lease with Milwaukee developer Josh Jeffers to open a taproom of their own on the city's Upper East Side.
 The space was gutted inside in preparation for the new operators.
 (Note: Hacienda was the first brewery to open a Milwaukee taproom unconnected from beer-producing facilities.
 They were permitted to do so under a Wisconsin law allowing breweries to operate up to two taprooms: one at their production facility, and another at a single remote location within the state.)
 Beer for the new location was brewed in Door County Brewing's 15-barrel facility.

 The Milwaukee taproom opened in June 2019.
 It was part of a wave of new openings that reinvigorated the surrounding area and cemented a shift in its patronage from college students to young well-heeled professionals.
 In November of the same year, the brewery added two lines of roasted coffee for sale, and overhauled their food menu.